Travel writing based on first-hand experience

 There are two ways to get to the Monastery in Petra:

-I did both trails, I wrote about them in my text on the hikes to do in Petra.
+I did both trails and wrote about them in my text on hikes to do in Petra.

 Ad Deir (the Monastery)

 The Monastery is another iconic structure in Petra.
-Since it is a several-kilometer walk to get there, the site is much less crowded compared to Al-Khazneh.
-I found it beautiful and impressive and I think it is a must-see in Petra.
+Since it is a several-kilometre walk to reach the site, it is much less crowded than Al-Khazneh.
+I found it beautiful and impressive, and I think it is a must-see in Petra.

 Ad Deir trail

-I then took the Ad-Deir trail to return to the Main Trail.
+I then took the Ad-Deir Trail back to the Main Trail.
 The advantage of arriving by the Back door to Monastery Trail and leaving by the Ad Deir trail is that you go down the long staircase of 800 steps rather than going back and forth.
-This allows you to see two different areas while saving a little energy.
+This lets you see two areas at once while saving a little energy.

 Return to the Main Trail

-Back on the Main Trail, I took the opportunity to visit what I had not been able to see the day before, namely the Byzantine church, the Street of Facades, the remains of a Nymphaeum, and the sanctuary of Qasr al-Bint .
-Afterward, I walked the 4 km of the Main Trail again and went back over the attractions of the day before to find the exit and rest my feet.
+Back on the Main Trail, I took the opportunity to visit what I had not been able to see the day before: the Byzantine church, the Street of Facades, the remains of a Nymphaeum, and the sanctuary of Qasr al-Bint.
+Afterwards, I walked the 4 km of the Main Trail again and went back over the attractions of the day before to find the exit and rest my feet.

 How to visit Siq al-Barid ( Little Petra )